 The application window closed on Sunday, September 13, 2020

 Course Dates: October 1 through November 20, 2020

-In this course, over 50 highly motivated and collaborative participants from around the world will join a free online course with selected moderators to:
+In this course, over 50 highly motivated and collaborative participants from around the world will join with selected moderators to:

 - Study scheduled modules of selected readings, videos, and pre-recorded experts and practitioners’ input on key aspects of nonviolent resistance campaigns and movements;

 - Participate in moderated online discussion forums by sharing thoughts and ideas about course content that will help deepen individual learning;

 - Share experiences and stories related to course themes to build a collaborative learning community with other learners.